 If you’re the type that likes to ease into winter and not be forced to bundle up until you’re ready, then you need to plan a trip to Grand Junction.
-Colorado’s Western Slope is high desert, which means winter happens a little differently.
+The region is a high desert, which means winter happens a little differently.
 Thanks to the area’s temperate climate, it’s possible to enjoy your favorite summer activities, while dabbling in winter fun as much, or as little, as your heart desires.

 Hiking & Biking